-Dr. Matthews is a Professor & Chairman of Chemistry in the College of Arts & Sciences and a Professor of Medicine in the College of Medicine.
+- Dr. Matthews is the Pomeroy Professor of Chemistry in the College of Arts & Sciences and a Professor of Medicine in the College of Medicine.
 Information about Dr. Matthews and his research group can be found in the links on the left.

 What do we do?

-We have a range of instruments (see link on left):
+- We have a range of instruments from:

-Liquid chromatograph mass spectrometers (LCMS) for proteomics work.
+- Liquid chromatograph mass spectrometers (LCMS) for proteomics and metabolite work.

 Measuring stable isotopic enrichments in biological compounds is not simple: